Setting up the environment in Java

-- For “JAVA_HOME” (Environment Variable) type command as shown below, in “Terminal” using your installation path…(Note: the default path is as shown, but if you have install OpenJDK at other location then set that path.)
+Step 3: For the “JAVA_HOME” (Environment Variable) type command as shown below, in “Terminal” using your installation path…(Note: the default path is as shown, but if you have to install OpenJDK at another location then set that path.)

 export JAVA_HOME = /usr/lib/jvm/java-8-openjdk

-- For “PATH” (Environment Value) type command as shown below, in “Terminal” using your installation path…Note: the default path is as shown, but if you have install OpenJDK at other location then set that path.)
+Step 4: For “PATH” (Environment Value) type command as shown below, in “Terminal” using your installation path…Note: the default path is as shown, but if you have to install OpenJDK at another location then set that path.)

 export PATH = $PATH:/usr/lib/jvm/java-8-openjdk/bin